 Safe Space.
 Most dogs will crave a place to be alone especially if they are feeling uncomfortable or scared.
 This can be a cozy nook or an open crate they can come in and out of as they choose.

 Toys.
-Providing toys for your dog, especially ones that mimic what they would find in nature, also enriches their environment.
+Provide toys for your dog, especially ones that mimic what they would find in nature.
+This also enriches their environment.

 While our dogs are typically more adaptable to our environments than zoo animals like a monkey or lion, it is still helpful to be aware of its impact.
 This awareness and simple adjustments to our homes can lead to positive changes in your dog's behavior and well-being.
 Learn about the other types of enrichment and activities to do with your dog!